 The Texas High School Powerlifting Association strongly discourages the use of any performance-enhancing substances, such as anabolic steroids, human growth hormone, diuretics, or psychomotor stimulants.
-Competition in the THSPA is limited to lifters who have not used any form of strength enhancing drugs or hormones.
+Competition in the T.H.S.P.A. is limited to lifters who have not used any form of strength enhancing drugs or hormones.

-T.H.S.P.A.
-Rulebook 2021

-A. The THSPA reserves the right to drug test at the State and Regional Championships by way of urinalysis for the presence of prohibited substances.

-- B. The THSPA considers the following to be prohibited substances: - 1.
+- A. The T.H.S.P.A. reserves the right to drug test, using an approved lab of its choice, at the State and Regional Championships by way of urinalysis for the presence of prohibited substances. - B. The T.H.S.P.A. considers the following to be prohibited substances: - 1.
 Anabolic Steroids, including testosterone and related compounds - 2.
 Natural and Synthetic Growth Hormone - 3.
 Psychomotor Stimulants - 4.
-Drugs used as masking agents - C. Competitors chosen as subjects for drug testing should be drawn at random from a pool of the top five finishers from each weight class. - D. Urinalysis testing should take place following the individual lifter's competition. - E. Any lifter testing positive for prohibited substances is automatically disqualified from the competition for which he was tested. - F. Any lifter testing positive for prohibited substances has the option of being retested for the prohibited substance within a time period of 21 days. - G. A THSPA approved laboratory should evaluate the urinalysis testing. - H. Random drug tests may be administered at the state meet to discourage the use of substances that may be harmful to the athlete's physical and psychological development.
+Drugs used as masking agents - C. Competitors chosen as subjects for drug testing should be drawn at random from a pool of the top five finishers from each weight class. - D. Any lifter testing positive for prohibited substances is automatically disqualified from the competition for which he was tested. - E. Random drug tests may be administered at the state meet to discourage the use of substances that may be harmful to the athlete's physical and psychological development.
 Any lifter refusing this test, or any lifter who tests positive, will be disqualified from competition.
 In cases where team and individual awards and points are involved, these points and/or awards will be given to the next highest finisher in the competition.